Embassy of the United Kingdom, Washington, D.C.: Events

 On 8 June 1939, the embassy, hosted by Ambassador Sir Ronald Lindsay, held a garden party for King George VI and Queen Elizabeth, the first time that reigning British monarchs had visited the United States.

 On 11 February 1964, a reception was held there for The Beatles, who had played their first concert in America earlier that day at the Washington Coliseum.

 On 7 July 2005, the United States Army Band played "God Save the Queen" outside the embassy in remembrance of the victims of the 7 July 2005 London bombings.
 This mirrored the Band of the Coldstream Guards' unprecedented performance of "The Star-Spangled Banner" during the Changing of the Queen's Guard at Buckingham Palace on 13 September 2001 in remembrance of the victims of the 11 September attacks in the United States.

 On 9 September 2022, when Queen Elizabeth II died at the age of 96 at Balmoral Castle, the embassy opened a condolence book.
-President Joe Biden and First Lady Jill Biden visited the embassy and its staff, including Dame Karen, delivered flowers and were the first to sign the condolence book.
+President Joe Biden and First Lady Jill Biden visited the embassy and its staff, delivered flowers, and were the first to sign the condolence book.
 Secretary of State Antony Blinken was among those who also signed.

 In July 2023, the British Embassy held a reception for the Barbie film, which was filmed primarily in the UK, with director Greta Gerwig.